Lykon3/Thinking-things/README.md

 ¹ *The reader should note that while Daniel Mercer appears in certain documents that have circulated online claiming to detail classified consciousness research projects, his existence as anything other than a fictional construct remains unverified, though in a media environment where the distinction between documented fact and persuasive fiction has become increasingly difficult to maintain, the question of whether Daniel Mercer "really existed" may be less important than the question of what his story reveals about the psychological and technological pressures that shape contemporary experience, and whether those pressures might be creating conditions for exactly the kind of consciousness transformation that his story describes, regardless of whether he personally underwent such a transformation or whether the entire narrative represents a kind of speculative documentary about possibilities that have not yet been actualized but which feel increasingly plausible given the trajectory of technological development and social change in the early twenty-first century.*

+* Conceptual Index:
+     // CONSCIOUSNESS_INTEGRATION_PROTOCOLS //
+This narrative serves as a conceptual gateway to the following data streams within this repository:

+* [Directory for further philosophical musings]
+* [Directory for speculative code experiments]
+* [Link to 'PROMIS Cathedral' repository/documentation]
+* [Link to 'Lykon3 Transmissions' external site/repo]

+TRANSMISSION END.